Caption, Create, Continue: Continual Learning with Pre-trained Generative Vision-Language Models: Experimental Results

-{\textbf{Datasets.}} We evaluate CLTS model on three real-world Class-IL datasets Split CIFAR10 (SCIFAR10) \cite{pratama2021unsupervised}, Split CIFAR100 (SCIFAR100) \cite{yu2023scale} and Split TinyImageNet (STinyImageNet) \cite{yu2023scale}.
-We used CIFAR100 \cite{krizhevsky2014cifar}, which is a larger dataset for the analysis of CLTS' performance.
-SCIFAR100 datastream has a sequence of 10 tasks ($t_1,\ldots,t_{10}$) with a total of 20 coarse classes and 2 classes per each task \cite{yu2023scale}.
-We implement the Class-IL setting with SCIFAR10 \cite{pratama2021unsupervised}, STinyImageNet datasets with five tasks $(t_1, t_2, t_3, t_4, t_5)$ where each task has two mutually exclusive classes $(\{\{0,1\}, \{2,3\}, \{4,5\}, \\ \{6,7\}, \{8,9\}\})$.
+{\textbf{Datasets.}} We evaluate the performance of the CLTS model across three real-world Class-IL benchmarks: Split CIFAR10 (SCIFAR10) \cite{pratama2021unsupervised}, Split CIFAR100 (SCIFAR100) and Split TinyImageNet (STinyImageNet) \cite{yu2023scale}.
+Among the chosen benchmarks, the SCIFAR100 datastream provides a larger number of tasks, enabling a detailed analysis of our model's performance.
+The SCIFAR100 datastream is structured as a sequence of 10 tasks ($t_1,\ldots,t_{10}$), with each task introducing two new classes out of a total of 20 coarse classes \cite{yu2023scale}.
+Within Class-IL setting, we organize the SCIFAR10 \cite{pratama2021unsupervised} and STinyImageNet datasets into a sequence of five tasks $(t_1, t_2, t_3, t_4, t_5)$.
+Each task is defined by a unique pair of mutually exclusive classes $(\{\{0,1\}, \{2,3\},\{4,5\}, \{6,7\}, \{8,9\}\})$.

-{\textbf{Baselines.}} We select U-TELL \cite{solomon2024u}, SCALE \cite{yu2023scale}, CaSSLe \cite{fini2022self} and UPL-STAM \cite{smith2021unsupervised} as the comparison baselines for our experimental study.
-The CaSSLe model assumes known task boundaries, hence we adapt CaSSLe to unknown task boundaries setting to match the class incremental learning.
+{\textbf{Baselines.}} We chose U-TELL \cite{solomon2024u}, SCALE \cite{yu2023scale}, CaSSLe \cite{fini2022self} and UPL-STAM \cite{smith2021unsupervised} as baselines for our experimental study.
+The CaSSLe model originally designed under the assumption of known task boundaries, was modified to function within unknown task boundaries to ensure compatibility with the Class-IL framework.

-{\textbf{Performance Comparison.}} We present the performance comparison results of CLTS against the selected baselines in Table \ref{tab:perf_cmpr}.
-We report the results in Table \ref{tab:perf_cmpr} with the mean and standard deviation from a total of 10 experiments.
-Our model has outperformed the best performing baseline by large margin.
-Class-IL experiments on SCIFAR10 dataset shows $8.8\%$ increase in average accuracy for a datastream of five consecutive tasks.
-SCIFAR100 dataset, which is a larger dataset with ten consecutive tasks, shows an improvement of $54.02\%$ in average accuracy.
-STinyImageNet dataset shows an improvement of $28.15\%$.
-This significant improvement in performance mainly attributes to the inclusion of pre-trained models in the architecture. $SD$ model generated high quality images are used for training the $TP$ and this helps in detection of tasks and corresponding $TS$s correctly.

-Figure \ref{fig:blipcations} presents some example captions generated by the $BLIP$ model for SCIFAR10 dataset.
-Figure \ref{fig:sd_gen_images} presents the images generated by $SD$ model for SCIFAR10 captions.
-Figure \ref{Fig3_taskplot} shows the individual task performance comparison of CLTS with selected baselines for SCIFAR100 dataset.
-Even though SCIFAR100 is a larger dataset with more number of tasks, we can infer from the plot that CLTS model is not affected by catastrophic forgetting and performs better on majority of the tasks.
-Table \ref{tab:mem_eff} presents the comparison of memory efficiency of CLTS with selected baselines.
-The memory efficiency is computed in terms of each model's memory requirement for storing the previous task samples or centroids for replay.
-CLTS stores the text captions in a buffer opposed to task exemplars or centroids stored by the other selected baselines, hence, CLTS requires negligible storage memory.
-We set the number of clusters in the range of 2 to 20.